-Who we are

 She believes the modern colonial food system is in a paradigm of war, and she is dedicated to the ways in which diverse communities may build alliances and practice strategies that collectively resist the violence of the industrial food system and structurally shift the United States towards more ecologically sustainable and socially just methods for growing and sharing our food.

-She has taught hundreds of workshops in our community gardens using Planting Justice's self-designed curriculum in food justice, culinary arts, and permaculture design.
-Haleh received her MA in Postcolonial Anthropology from the California Institute of Integral Studies in San Francisco and a BA in Cultural Anthropology from the University of California, Santa Cruz in 2006.
+Haleh has taught hundreds of workshops in our community gardens using Planting Justice's curriculum.
+Haleh received her MA in Postcolonial Anthropology from the California Institute of Integral Studies in San Francisco in 2009 and a BA in Cultural Anthropology from the University of California, Santa Cruz in 2006.
 She worked for Peace Action West in 2007 and was an intern at the Women of Color Resource Center in 2008.
 Haleh is also the proud mama of Azadeh and Ayla.

 Any inquiries, please contact firstname.lastname@example.org